segmentio/segment-docs/src/connections/destinations/catalog/facebook-pixel-server-side/index.md

 {% include content/connection-modes.md %}

-### Set up in Facebook
+Next, set up your Pixel to work with the Facebook Conversions API destination.
+You can use an existing Facebook Pixel that you already have set up, or create a new one.
+If you don't already have a Facebook Pixel configured, follow the "New Pixel" instructions below to create one.

-**For New Pixels**
+### Option 1 - Create a new pixel

-1. Select “Connect a New Data Source”.
+1. Go to the Facebook Business [Events Manager](https://www.facebook.com/events_manager/) and click  **Connect a New Data Source**.
-2. Select Web, App, or Offline and then click the Get Started button.
+2. Choose Web, App, or Offline and then click **Get Started**.
-3. Select Conversions API and then click "Connect".
+3. Select "Conversions API" and then click **Connect**.
-4. Choose Segment from the list of Partners.
+4. Choose "Segment" from the list of partners.
-5. Toggle the switch to  “Authorize Segment Connection” and then click "Continue".
+5. Enable the setting to "Authorize Segment Connection" and then click **Continue**.

-**For Existing Pixels**
+### Option 2 - Configure an existing pixel

-1. Go to the Facebook Business [Event Manager Pixel Settings](https://business.facebook.com/events_manager/pixel/settings).
+1. Go to the Facebook Business [Event Manager Pixel Settings](https://www.facebook.com/events_manager/pixel/settings).
 2. Scroll down to the **Set up through a partner integration** section and click "Choose Partner".
 3. Choose Segment from the list of Partners.
-4. Toggle the switch to  “Authorize Segment Connection” and then click "Continue".
+4. Toggle the switch to  "Authorize Segment Connection" and then click "Continue".

 ### Set up in Segment